-- 1. Identify the departments, agency/ies or office(s) responsible for carrying out the project; - 2.
-Describe the roles and responsibilities of the departments, agency/ies or office(s) who will be directly involved with the project including - A. The required victim services partner (refer to pages 8-9 for more information); - B. The required criminal justice and/or civil legal agency partner(s) (refer to pages 8-9 for more information); and - C. If applicable, key consortium partner(s); - Detail the roles and responsibilities, experience, and expertise of all key personnel including each participating institution's key staff.
-Note: If the applicant plans to hire for one of the key staff position(s) please include a brief job description of the roles and responsibilities; - 4.
-Specifically outline the experience of the project coordinator including that person's expertise in sexual assault, domestic violence, dating violence and stalking issues; and - 5.
-Explain how information will be shared between partners, including how they will protect information that is confidential or privileged.
+- Identify the departments, agency/ies or office(s) responsible for carrying out the project.
+If applicable, include consortium member institution's key departments, agencies or offices. - 2.
+Describe the roles and responsibilities of the departments, agency/ies or office(s) who will be directly involved with the project including - A. The required victim services partner; and - B. The required criminal justice and/or civil legal agency partner(s). - 3.
+Detail the experience and expertise of all key personnel including each participating institution's key staff and the experience and expertise of the project coordinator in addressing sexual assault, domestic violence, dating violence and stalking issues. - 4.
+Detail the roles and responsibilities of all key personnel and outline the percentage of time dedicated to the project.
+Note: If the applicant plans to hire for one of the key staff position(s) please include a brief job description of the roles and responsibilities.

+5. Explain how information will be shared between partners, including how they will protect information that is confidential or privileged.
 Applicants should recognize that partners such as legal and victim service providers can provide varying degrees of confidentiality, often depending on federal, state, and tribal laws.
 This may affect what information about victims they can share with partners.
 Other partners may have additional legal requirements and limitations.